Hospice Care for Sepsis/Septic Shock

 Patients develop sepsis when their body is unable to fight off an infection, usually because of underlying health conditions or chronic diseases that weaken the immune system.
 In about 73% of sepsis cases, patients already have sepsis when they enter the hospital, and another 26% develop it during their hospital stay.1

-Septic shock is not something that patients can contract.
+Septic shock is not something that patients can contract, since it’s caused by sepsis.
 It develops when sepsis turns more severe and causes a dramatic drop in blood pressure that is difficult to manage with standard treatments.

 To diagnose sepsis and identify the source of infection, doctors rely on a variety of factors and tests, including temperature, heart rate, respiratory rate, blood/platelet counts, biomarker analysis, and other cultures/tests.

-Some patients are more susceptible than others, including those who:
+Some patients are more susceptible to sepsis than others, including those who:

 - Are very young or very old